madhurima-nath/regression_and_predictions/README.md

-This contains the notebook for the WW COde webinar.
+This contains the notebook for the WW Code webinar.
 Add details later.